KB33t-tech/DataScienceProject/README.md

 - running the python scripts will result in plots being saved to Report_and_Figures Directory

 # Requirements
-- All code requires Python 3
+- All code requires Python 3 and Jupyter Notebook
-- Required Libraries: numpy, pandas, matplotlib, seaborn, scipy, math, sys
+- Required Libraries: numpy, pandas, matplotlib, seaborn, scipy, sklearn, math, sys

 # Running the Pipeline
 After cloning this git move to the Project Directory if you are not already there.